OpenDataforWeb3/Resources/.github/ops/whats-next-for-hackathon-submissions.md

 Let's stop here and wait to define future tiers until we can discuss ideas with sponsors.

-## Help the contributors with next steps
+## Help the contributors with next steps, Providing ODC sandbox and a bit of tooling

-- We provide ODC administrative help on how to operate a project
+- We provide ODC administrative help to members on how to operate a project

-## Provide ODC sandbox and a bit of tooling

 - We create the ODC Sandbox github organization.
-- We provide an easy way to create a repository for their work and team.
+- We provide an easy instructions how to create a repository for their work and team.
+- We provide access to tools
+  -  Project: Linear, Dework, Github Project, and / or Jira?
+  -  Repository: Github
+  -  IDE: Visual Studio Code, Github online, and / or HackMD?
+  -  CICD: Github Actions
+  -  Landscape tools: TBD as we figure out partners and / or sponsors
-- We provide a few tools and recommended ways of using them.
+-  and recommended ways of using them.

 ## Regional and or local infrastructure to help with latency